 We stayed in a charming chalet inside the park, just a few steps away from the big waterhole of Okaukeujo Camp.
 This means we could spot the wildlife whenever we liked, day and night, any time the various animals come to the waterhole to drink some water.
 Totally worth it!

 We felt super lucky when a small group of three elephants came to the waterhole during our first day there.
 Zebras, rhinos, giraffes, kudus, wildebeests, springboks, impalas, gemsboks, etc. all followed this fascinating scenery right in front of us, like a BBC nature documentary on TV!
-God!
+God, how beautiful!

 On our way through the park we spotted many different kinds of wild animals.
 One night we saw a mother rhino with her baby, plus a group of female lions.
 We also spotted a super cute Dik-Dik, a unique kind of antelope that lives in and around Etosha NP.
 Dik-Diks have one partner in their entire life and they stay in one place their whole life.